awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-use-immut.md

 # Work with immutable data classes<a name="ddb-en-client-use-immut"></a>

 The mapping feature of the DynamoDB Enhanced Client API works with immutable data classes\.
 An immutable class has only getters and requires a builder class that the SDK uses to create instances of the class\.
-Instead of using the `@DynamoDbBean` annotation as shown in the [Customer class](ddb-en-client-gs-tableschema.md#ddb-en-client-gs-tableschema-anno-bean-cust), immutable classes use the `@DynamoDbImmutable` annotation, which takes a parameter indicating the builder class to use\.
+Instead of using the `@DynamoDbBean` annotation as shown in the [Customer class](ddb-en-client-gs-tableschema.md#ddb-en-client-gs-tableschema-anno-bean-cust), immutable classes use the `@DynamoDbImmutable` annotation, which takes a parameter that indicates the builder class to use\.

 The following class is an immutable version of `Customer`\.